SCUT-IEL/CNN-FC/README.md

 This repository contains the python scripts developed as a part of the work presented in the paper "EEG-based Auditory Attention Detection via Frequency and Channel Neural Attention"

 ## Getting Started
+These files are extracted from the project stream, which contain the complete model and some training parameters.
+In order to run the project, users need to write training and testing code, and use private or public datasets.

+The public [KUL dataset](https://zenodo.org/record/3997352#.X_K7HmQzZ6J) is used in the paper.
+The dataset itself comes with matlab processing program, please adjust it according to your own needs.

 ## Model
 ![image](https://github.com/Enze-github/SCUT_-CNN-FC/blob/main/CNN-FC.png)